ENGLISH LANGUAGE ARTS 8

 ENGLISH LANGUAGE ARTS 10

-At RHS, English 10 will be offered in two 2-credit modules.
 At Richmond Secondary School, all English 10 students will continue to build on their writing, reading, speaking and listening skills while developing their postive personal and cultural identities, communication and critical thinking competencies.
 All English 10 classes will integrate the New Media and Spoken Language learning standards.
 Students have the choice of the following two courses.
-Please note, both options will meet the needs of all post-secondary programs.
+Please note, both of these options will meet the needs of all post-secondary programs.
 Students considering enrolling in the IB Diploma Programme in Grade 11 are encouraged to selected option A.

 ENGLISH 10 Option A - Focused Literary Studies and Composition